Adriano do Nascimento: Political career

 In 2000–2001, during the UN administration of East Timor, Nascimento was a member of the Cova Lima District Advisory Council.
 In February 2001, together with Álvaro do Nascimento, he received training in leadership and local administration while visiting Suai's Australian sister city of Port Phillip.

-On 1 October 2006, Nascimento was elected Vice President of the PD at a party congress.
 In the elections to East Timor's interim Constituent Assembly in 2001, Nascimento achieved 22.5% of the vote for Suai District Representative, but was defeated by the Fretilin candidate.

+On 1 October 2006 at a PD party congress, Nascimento was elected as one of three vice presidents of the party.

 In 2007, Nascimento was elected to the National Parliament, as the third candidate on the PD party list.
-In Parliament, he was the leader of the PD group and a member of the Committee for Agriculture, Fisheries, Forestry, Natural Resources and Environment (Commission D) and the Commission for Infrastructure and Social Facilities (Committee G).
+In Parliament, he was the leader of the PD group and a member of the Committee for Agriculture, Fisheries, Forestry, Natural Resources and Environment (Committee D) and the Committee for Infrastructure and Social Facilities (Committee G).

-On 30 August 2007, Nascimento who had been nominated to be appointed Secretary of State for Tourism, did not take part in the swearing-in ceremony.
+On 30 August 2007, Nascimento, who had been nominated to be appointed Secretary of State for Tourism, did not take part in the swearing-in ceremony.
 Instead, he kept his seat in Parliament and remained leader of the PD group.
-According to an alleged confidential diplomatic cable by the then United States Charge d'Affaires in Dili that was allegedly later leaked to WikiLeaks:

 In the 2012 parliamentary election, Nascimento moved back to seventh place in the PD's electoral list, and was re-elected.
 In 2015, he took over the leadership of the PD from the late Fernando de Araújo, but later relinquished it to Mariano Sabino Lopes.
 From 2012 to 2016, Nascimento was Vice President of Parliament and Member of the Committee on Constitutional Affairs, Justice, Public Administration, Local Justice and Anti-Corruption (Committee A).
 On 5 May 2016, however, he was voted out of office as Vice President of Parliament upon the termination of the coalition between the CNRT and the PD.

 In 2017, Nascimento was re-elected to the National Parliament, this time at number 5 in the PD list.
-However, on 15 September 2017 he had to give up his seat in accordance with the Constitution when he was sworn in as Minister for the Council of Ministers in the VII Constitutional Government.
+However, on 15 September 2017 he had to give up his seat in accordance with the Constitution when he was sworn in as minister for the Council of Ministers in the VII Constitutional Government.
 As the Fretilin / PD minority government could not prevail in Parliament, President Francisco Guterres dissolved the Parliament.
 In the ensuing election on 12 May 2018, Nascimento was again number 5 on the PD list, and was again elected to Parliament, in which the PD initially became part of the opposition.
-Nascimento's tenure as a Minister ended when the VIII Constitutional Government took office on 22 June 2018.
+Nascimento's tenure as a minister ended when the VIII Constitutional Government took office on 22 June 2018.